victorgay/website/content/teaching/tse_inaugural_2020/index.md

 ---
-title: TSE Inaugural Lecture 2020: What Can History Teach Us About the Potential Consequences of COVID-19?
+title: "TSE Inaugural Lecture 2020: What Can History Teach Us About the Potential Consequences of COVID-19? "

 event: Wowchemy Conference
 event_url: https://example.org